Mounesh07/WDM_EXP10/README.md

-# EX10 Sentimental Analysis on Any Dataset Using Rapidminer
+# EX: 10 Sentimental Analysis on Any Dataset Using Rapidminer

 ## DATE: 27/4/2024

 ## AIM:
 To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
 ## Description: